 6.1 Indemnification Procedures.The indemnified Party ("Indemnitee") shall promptly notify the indemnifying Party ("Indemnitor") of any claim, loss, damage, or liability for which indemnification is sought, provided that failure to promptly notify shall not relieve the Indemnitor of its obligations except to the extent materially prejudiced.
 The Indemnitor shall assume sole control and conduct of the defense or settlement of any such claim, provided it shall not settle or compromise any claim without the Indemnitee's prior written consent, which shall not be unreasonably withheld or delayed.
 The Indemnitee shall provide reasonable cooperation, information, and assistance to the Indemnitor in defense of the claim at the Indemnitor's expense.
 The Parties shall cooperate in good faith to avoid or mitigate any loss or damage.

 6.2 Insurance Requirements.Widget shall, at its sole cost and expense, procure and maintain during the term of this Agreement the following insurance coverages with insurers of recognized financial standing: Professional Indemnity Insurance with minimum coverage of £5,000,000 per claim; Public and Product Liability Insurance with minimum coverage of £2,000,000 per occurrence; Cyber Liability Insurance with minimum coverage of £10,000,000 aggregate to cover data breach and network security risks.
 Widget shall provide Acme with certificates of insurance evidencing such coverages upon commencement of the Agreement and upon request thereafter.
-Widget shall provide prior notice to Acme within thirty (30) days of any material cancellation, non-renewal, or reduction in coverage.
+"Widget must notify Acme as soon as reasonably practicable, and in any event within twenty-four (24) hours of discovery of any actual or suspected security incident or Personal Data breach."

 6.3 Additional Insured.Acme and its Affiliates shall be named as additional insureds on all applicable liability policies, with coverage at least as broad as that afforded to Widget.